 A small dental practice in Van Nuys, California has hundreds of positive online Yelp reviews.
 What’s the secret?
 It’s pretty simple.
 The practice gives patients a $5.00 Starbucks card for every online review posted on Yelp.
 The review doesn’t even need to be positive, patients get the gift card no matter what they write.

 Yelp is just one online platform where you can find out what your customers are thinking and feeling.
-Foursquare and Google+ are other sites where current customers comment and potential consumers visit to find out more about a small business.
+Google+ is another site featuring reviews where current customers comment and potential consumers visit to find out more about a small business.
 Be sure to monitor your business profile across all sites so you can address any negative comments or thank posters for positive feedback.
 A business Facebook page or Twitter feed is another effective way to gather feedback.
-Make sure customers know that you are active by encouraging them to like your page or follow you on Twitter.
+Make sure customers know that you are active by encouraging them to like or follow your feeds.

 Your employees are on the front lines of your business and can be a first-hand source of customer feedback.
 Put a feedback program in place so that your employees can make suggestions based on customer comments or observations.

 Encouraging employee feedback has another big benefit.
 Research shows that engaged employees who feel that they are heard are happier and less likely to seek other employment.
-A raffle prize or other nice incentive for employees can increase participation.
+A raffle prize or other nice incentive for employees who garner positive reviews can increase participation.

 Once your reviews start rolling in, pay attention to them!
 Responding to the positive reviews is generally easy.
 Good reviews are like gold!
 Take these steps to make the most out of a happy customer’s review: